dongwhi-ai/FLASCHE/README.md

 This repository is intended for:

 - academic review
-- research reproduction
+- reference reproduction of the FLASCHE pipeline
 - method understanding
 - software/hardware comparison for CAM-based on-chip learning

 It is not presented as a general-purpose deep learning framework.
-Instead, it is a research repository accompanying the FLASCHE manuscript and focused on reproducibility of the proposed method.
+Instead, it is a research repository accompanying the FLASCHE manuscript and focused on reference-level reproduction and understanding of the proposed method.

 ---